nitzano/enum-converter/CONTRIBUTING.md

 ## Development Setup

-You can work on docker (recommended) or on your own setup
+You can work on docker (recommended) or on your own setup.

 ### Docker Setup